Adventure Story (play)

 The play holds a deeper significance, that the conquests of Alexander were actually trials to find himself and achieve spiritual enlightenment, through becoming a god (see Theosis).

 The play ends with a nihilistic tone, that Alexander was to die and fade after all, his last words in the play are 'Who is to succeed me to the throne of Asia?
 Who shall I condemn to death?'

 Original production

 The play opened at the St. James's Theatre on 17 March 1949, with Paul Scofield in his first starring West End role, as Alexander.
+Stanley Baker also played a role.

 Adaptations

 The BBC transmitted a live TV version of the play in 1950, starring Andrew Osborn as Alexander; and another in 1961, a recording of which has survived, directed by Rudolph Cartier, with Sean Connery in the role.
 Of his performance, The Times wrote, "certain inflexions and swift deliberations of gesture at times made one feel that the part had found the young Olivier it needs."